-Today, more than one hundred organizations offer the service worldwide: including several in the U.S. (mostly in Florida and Hawaii), Mexico, Israel, Russia, Japan, China, and the Bahamas.
-This kind of therapy is being touted as helping to treat everything from depression and anxiety to infections, cancer, AIDS, and autism.
+Today, more than 100 organizations offer the service worldwide: including several in the U.S. (mostly in Florida and Hawaii), Mexico, Israel, Russia, Japan, China and the Bahamas.
+This kind of therapy is being touted as an aid to treating everything from depression and anxiety to autism, cancer and infections.

-DAT facilities advertise that those who pay—typically, $2,600 for five, forty-five minute sessions—will benefit by gaining enhanced concentration (from communing with a dolphin’s echolocation sensory system) and an increase in biophilia, or love of life and the living world (from some kind of vague energy transfer from dolphin to human).
+DAT facilities advertise that those who pay—typically, $2,600 for five, 45-minute sessions—will benefit by gaining enhanced concentration (from communing with a dolphin’s echolocation sensory system) and an increase in biophilia, or love of life and the living world (from some kind of vague energy transfer from dolphin to human).

 It stands to reason that dolphins would behave this way, given the stress that captivity causes them.
 Social relationships play a big role in dolphin society.
 The artificially constructed “pods” captive dolphins endure in tanks are not natural groupings, so conflicts between dolphins often develop.
 When that happens in such a small, enclosed environment, unlike in the vast ocean, there is no way for a dolphin to escape.
-The 2010 U.S. Marine Mammal Inventory Report (which you can download from this site) stated that Mylanta, an over-the-counter medication for humans, is often given to captive dolphins for stomach ulcers.
+The 2010 U.S. Marine Mammal Inventory Report stated that Mylanta, an over-the-counter medication for humans, is often given to captive dolphins for stomach ulcers.
 DAT is not regulated by any authority overseeing health and safety standards—for either humans or dolphins—and its practitioners are not required by law to receive special training or certification.